varunpenumudi/notes/sql/intro.md

-# 🗄 DATABASE
+# 🗄️DATABASE 🗄
-Before going SQL we should know what is a database?
+Before going to SQL we should know what is a database?

 A ***DataBase is a Organized Collection of data.*** The data in a database is ***Organized in form of Tables***, rows and columns which makes them easily accisisble.
 This data stored is typically in digital format.